jamescarson3/ctls2017/docs/intro_to_python_01_03.md

 - Perform operations on arrays of data.

 ---
-Words are useful,
-but what's more useful are the sentences and stories we build with them.
+Words are useful, but what's more useful are the sentences and stories we build with them.
-Similarly,
-while a lot of powerful, general tools are built into languages like Python, specialized tools built up from these basic units live in **libraries** that can be called upon when needed.
+Similarly, while a lot of powerful, general tools are built into languages like Python, specialized tools built up from these basic units live in **libraries** that can be called upon when needed.

 In order to load our inflammation data, we need to **import** (that is, access) a library called [NumPy](http://docs.scipy.org/doc/numpy/ "NumPy Documentation").
-In general you should use this library if you want to do fancy things with numbers, especially if you have matrices or arrays.
+In general, you should use this library if you want to do fancy things with numbers, especially if you have matrices or arrays.
 We can import NumPy using:

 ~~~
 import numpy